CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 * Figure-39-4
 ![](img/figure-39-4.jpg)

 * Figure-39-2.
-This image shows an inclusive scan while we should implement an exclusive scan here.
+This image shows an naive inclusive scan.
+We should convert this to an exclusive one for compaction.
 ![](img/figure-39-2.jpg)